 As with many other diseases there is no single test for diagnosing AIDS.
 There is a test for detecting antibody to HIV, the virus that causes AIDS.
 Presence of antibody means that a person is infected with HIV and is capable of spreading it.

-For people who think they are infected with HIV, the HIV antibody test is available through private physicians, family planning clinics, STD clinics, or at HIV counseling and testing sites.
+For people who think they are infected with HIV, the HIV antibody test is available through private physicians, family planning clinics, STD/STI clinics, or at HIV counseling and testing sites.
 These publicly funded sites provide free, confidential counseling and HIV antibody testing.
 Clinic staff are trained to answer questions about AIDS and to provide medical and mental health referrals.

 - Crown Medical Center